-Readers may be interested to know that during that particular week while was SWW the staff were shown plans by Captain Wakeford for the new teaching block and social areas to be built which was a really good improvement for the School.
+Readers may be interested to know that during that particular week while both now over 50 years old. was SWW the staff were shown plans by Captain Wakeford for the new teaching block and social areas to be built which was a really good improvement for the School.
 We were all delighted at the prospect of these new premises.